The Easter Candy That Divides WA: What Locals Love to Hate

 It's a debate that goes on nationwide, maybe even worldwide.

 Peeps, yes.
 Or...Peeps, NO!
 I'm NOT a fan.
 Never have been.
-I remember the yellow, marshmallow treats being stuck to the lively, green easter grass in my beautiful, colorful basket that the Easter Bunny left me.
-I am NOT a FAN of Peeps!
+I remember the yellow, marshmallow treats being stuck to the lively, green Easter grass in my beautiful, colorful basket that the Easter Bunny left me.
+No, I am NOT a FAN of Peeps!
 Are Peeps the most hated candy?

 I do know that many LOVE receiving Peeps in their Easter basket.